 George Street south, pedestrianised from Bathurst Street to Rawson Place, will create 9,000m2 of additional car-free space in the city centre.
-The project is supported at all levels of government and will be completed with a $7.05m contribution from the Commonwealth for part of the project on George Street between Bathurst and Goulbourn streets and a $1m contribution from the NSW Government for the overall project.
+The project is supported at all levels of government.
+It will be completed with a $7.05m contribution from the Commonwealth for part of the project on George Street and $1m from the NSW Government for the overall project.

 The project includes:

 - extended pedestrianised zones at the southern end of George Street between Bathurst Street and Rawson Place

 - open space improvements on George Street between Rawson Place and Pitt Street, Ultimo Road, Thomas Street and Hay Street

 - more than 9,000 square metres of new space for walking

 - simpler intersections to reduce travel times for everyone.

 Local access and emergency services access will be maintained.

 Our contractor, Sydney Civil, will carry out the works.
 The works are planned to start in March 2021, and will be done in stages to minimise disruption to people and businesses.